 CURRENT RESEARCH

-A Poetics of Redemption For the past twenty years or so, much of my research and writing has been associated with the work of the Institute for Theology, Imagination and the Arts in the University of St Andrews, a Research Institute which I co-founded in 2000 with Jeremy Begbie and of which I served as Director from 2000 to 2013.
-My current major project is a work of three volumes engaging Christian theology in constructive conversation with other disciplines and practices clustered, for convenience, around the rubric of 'imagination and the arts'.
+A Poetics of Redemption For the past twenty-five years or so, much of my research and writing has been associated with the work of the Institute for Theology, Imagination and the Arts in the University of St Andrews, a Research Institute which I co-founded in 2000 with Jeremy Begbie and of which I served as Director from 2000 to 2013.
+My current major project is still a work of three volumes engaging Christian theology in constructive conversation with other disciplines and practices clustered, for convenience, around the rubric of 'imagination and the arts'.
 This recognises that the capacities and contributions of human imagining are concentrated identifiably in the practices and products of human artistry, but insists that the imaginative dimensions of our humanity range far more widely in ways that are both distinct from and continuous with the artistic and 'creative' imagination. |

 In October 2014 the first volume of this major work (which I have dubbed 'A Poetics of Redemption') was published.
 The larger project investigates the claim that imagination lies close to the heart of our creaturehood as human beings, and is thus central rather than peripheral to the trinitarian dynamics of God's redemptive engagement with us.
 Making Good: Creation, Creativity and Artistry (Waco, TX: Baylor University Press) situates an account of human 'creativity' within the parameters of a Christian doctrine of creation, and explores some of the theological tensions and resolutions involved in doing so.
 Human artistry, I argue, affords a concrete paradigm of our wider human calling to participate in God's own creative project, fashioning a world fit for our perpetual indwelling together with the one who is Father, Son and Holy Spirit.